Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-modules-only-named.md

 };
 ```

+## When to turn off

+Only if the rule breaks.

 ## [Source](https://azure.github.io/azure-sdk/typescript_implementation.html#ts-modules-only-named)

 Also encompasses [ts-config-no-default](https://azure.github.io/azure-sdk/typescript_implementation.html#ts-modules-no-default), as the rules are similar enough to not exist separately for linting purposes.